-Shoes: Low-heeled black shoes, preferably of the brogue type with hard leather or leather composite soles.
+Shoes: Low-heeled black shoes. preferably of the brogue type with hard leather or leather composite soles.
 A single firmly affixed heel and toe plate are the only attachments permitted on the leather soles.
-Surfaces other than leather or leather composite soles are not permitted.
-Adjudicators may request to inspect competitors Jig shoes to ensure that they comply with this Bylaw.
+Surfaces other than leather or leather composite soles are Adjudicators permitted. request to inspect competitors Jig shoes to ensure that they comply with this Bylaw.
 Buckles must be worn.